Colorado Health Network Inc DBA Colorado AIDS Project

 Colorado Health Network Inc DBA Colorado AIDS Project - Denver, CO

-Colorado Health Network Inc Dba Colorado Aids Project is a dual diagnosis treatment center located at 6260 East Colfax Avenue in the 80220 zip code in Denver, CO.
+Colorado Health Network Inc Dba Colorado Aids Project is a mental health and addiction rehab center located at 6260 East Colfax Avenue in the 80220 zip code in Denver, CO.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Colorado Health Network Inc Dba Colorado Aids Project include DBT, brief intervention services and relapse prevention.
-Colorado Health Network Inc Dba Colorado Aids Project provides regular outpatient treatment and outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential substance use treatment.
-Other addiction treatment offered includes general addiction disorder treatment, internet use disorder treatment and gambling disorder treatment.
+Some of the treatment approaches used by Colorado Health Network Inc Dba Colorado Aids Project include counseling for substance abuse, brief intervention and motivational interviewing.
+Colorado Health Network Inc Dba Colorado Aids Project provides outpatient rehabilitation and regular outpatient treatment.
+It also provides residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
+Other addiction treatment offered includes treatment for gambling disorder, internet use disorder treatment and treatment for non-substance use addiction disorder.

 Address: 6260 East Colfax Avenue, Denver, CO 80220